 Interviewer: Like 10 years younger, 15 years younger?

 Dr. Chasan: I would say 10 to 15.
 And it really depends on how fit they are.
-I always tell patients the best thing for your skin is cardio, avoiding sun, avoiding smoking, and cardio.
+I always tell patients the best thing for your skin is cardio, avoiding sun, avoiding smoking.
 So if somebody does that and lives a healthy lifestyle, yeah, they can look 15 years younger.
 You know, funny you should mention that.
 I just did a lady.
 And it surprised me how good she did.
 She’s actually my age.
 She was a heavy smoker.
 She was a patient of mine, I don’t know, 12 years ago.
 And she came back for a facelift.
 And she looked pretty bad, a lot of sun damage, a lot of smoking.
 And I just did her facelift about three weeks ago.
 And, honest to God, now, this is unusual, but she looks about 20 years younger.

 Interviewer: Is that right?